fmidev/fmi-cap-profile/fmi-cap-profile.md

 **Use:** mandatory
 **MetCoOp profile:** [contact](https://git.smhi.se/metcoop/metcoop-cap-profile/blob/version-1.0/metcoop-cap-profile.md#contact)

-The `<contact>` element content is an URL linking to the contact information page at FMI public website.
+The `<contact>` element content is a URL linking to the contact information page on the FMI website.

 ### parameter